CS126SP20/final-project-ashleyeah/DEVELOPMENT.md

     - Added gflags library in order for players to decide their names in the command-line arguments
     - Engine takes care of the players (name, score) and keeps track of progress
     - Scoring system currently only consists of only a point to player who's corresponding ball is pocketed

+ **4/29/20** Minor changes to game function and graphics
+    - Now allows player to change the position of the ball accordingly at the beginning of the game for the break as well as when the other player commits a foul
+    - Ball can only be moved along a line at the beginning, while after a foul, the other player can place the cue ball wherever

+ **WEEK 3**